mozolin/matter-thread/apps/esp-otbr-html/README.md

 const MD5_USERNAME = '70410b7ffa7b5fb23e87cfaa9c5fc258';
 const MD5_PASSWORD = 'a865a7e0ddbf35fa6f6a232e0893bea4';
 ~~~
-Now when opening a web page in a browser we will have to log in with the saved username and password.
+Now when opening a web page we will have to log in with the saved username and password.
 If there is an error filling out the authorization form, the message "Invalid credentials" will be displayed.

 ![](../../images/web_auth/web_auth.png)